VirgilLungu27/udemy/readme.md

-Project made as part of an Udemy course.
+Made as part of an Udemy project.

-This project showcases a form wave log in form.
+This project showcases an FAQ test.